 This is where you should start.
-Follow all competitors you know on social media, sign up for newsletters and observe their blogs.
+Follow all competitors you know on social media, sign up for newsletters, and observe their blogs.
 Companies announce new features, publish product updates and other news that can give you some insight into what they’re doing and what they’re about to do.
 If you don’t track all your competitors do it now and go back here in a minute.

 It turns out that even something as simple as tracking social media activities can be automated and made simpler.
 Social-searcher shows you all social media activity of any chosen company.
-Easily check their activities on Twitter, Facebook, Youtube and more.
-Discover competitors’ weak sides and don’t miss a unique opportunity to turn their failures into your wins.
+Easily check their activities on Twitter, Facebook, Youtube, and more.
+Discover competitors’ weak sides and don't miss a unique opportunity to turn their failures into your wins.
 You can monitor all web mentions plus 10 popular social networks for the price of a coffee cup with Social Searcher.

-2. Track their brand
+2. Track Brands

 Ok, everyone is following competition so let’s move to a bit more advanced form of spying on competition – monitoring brands.
-The following companies shows you what they do and what they say but not what people say about them.
+The companies show you what they do and what they say but not what people say about them.
 We’re living in the era of sharing every piece of information and experience so people share their opinions on companies.